danask/parallelProcessing/Recommendation_Prediction.md

 ---

-# Wiki: Heuristic Scoring Method for Query Complexity
+Heuristic Scoring Method for Query Complexity

-## 1. Goal
+Goal

 We need a simple way to **check query complexity** before running it.
 If a query becomes too heavy (too many joins, too many records, or too many filters), the system may slow down or fail.